hsorby/mapclientplugins.argonviewerstep/docs/index.rst

 Overview
 --------

-The **Argon Viewer Step** tool
+The **Argon Viewer Step** is a general purpose visualization tool helps display and manage `Zinc` scenes.
+The output of this tool is an Argon file which can be used to generate WebGL files for visualization.

+This document describes how to set up and use the **Argon Viewer** user interface in Mapping Tools.

 Workflow Connections
 --------------------

 As shown in :numref:`fig-argon-viewer-step-workflow`, the **Argon Viewer Step** uses 1 inputs on the left:

-1. A **File Chooser** to read from a exf or argon file.
+1. A **File Chooser** to read from a `Zinc library`` compatible EX files or an argon file.

-It produces 1 output, also a Zinc EX file, which may be piped to other workflow steps:
+It produces 1 output which may be piped to other workflow steps:

-1. The argon file.
+1. An argon file.

 .. _fig-argon-viewer-step-workflow: